spoiltcheese/Pockethub/README.md

 The stretch goals will improve on the current known limitations of the website, including

 - Admins having more power over users
-- The ability to change gameID and password after account creation
 - Not being able to trade with yourself